|Polaron.de Apps Overview

 - See 1.

-- Sound quality: Napo gives you the full quality of the samplesets, which usually have CD standard (16 bit at 44100 Hz in stereo).
+- Sound quality: Napo gives you the full quality of the sample sets, which usually have CD standard (16 bit at 44100 Hz in stereo).
 The internal processing of sound data is done with 32 bit floating point numbers.
-If your device is missing processing power, you can switch to downsampled sounds.
-However, this causes a loss of sound quality.

 - Instant on: Even when doing a cold-start, a Napo app does not have a significant startup time.
 Tap the app icon, select stops, start to play.
 No need to prepare a coffee or to sort your sheet music once again while waiting for the software to initialise.
-Switch to another organ in an instant, or even run two Napo apps in parallel (one of them in the background) and use two keyboards to play two organs at the same time.
-Starting with Napo 3.4, you can use fast organ switching to fly even quicker to another organ.
+Switch to another organ in an instant, or even run two Napo apps in parallel and use two keyboards to play two organs at the same time.

 The User Manual describes the particular views of Napo and their operation in detail.
 However, not all current Napo apps are based on the latest version of Napo and hence a specific app may have not (yet) all of the stated functionality.